 The taste was dreadful.
 The overpowering sweetness wasn’t a surprise.
 Naturally, we couldn’t taste any other ingredient.
 The bits added a grainy mouthfeel.

-- The ‘premix’ calls for FIVE ingredients from the pantry.
+- The ‘premix’ calls for FIVE ingredients from the pantry

-- This was just a sweet liquid.
+- Mixing was a task

 5. Sada Bahar Thandai Masala